inexeng/KW-Pulse-Counter/README.md

     Pulse Output: TTL synchronised with the LED light pulses of energy meter.
     Sensing Spectrum: IR to Light
-    Indicator: LED light at the top which synchronises with the pulses Suitable for: all types of utility meters with pulse output: single-phase, multi-phase meters, water gas and electricity Sticky attachment
+    Indicator: LED light at the top which synchronises with the pulses Suitable for: all types of utility meters with pulse output Velcro Sticky "ring" attachment
     Power supply: 3.3V - 5V
     Diameter: 22mm
     RJ45 Connector